htim327/NonHermitianDriving/docs/source/BasicSetup.rst

 .. image:: NonEntropicInterferenceSpinDownTargetStates.png

 Finally, we have the system that describes the qubits in the second register when they are completely unacted upon by the qubits in the first register.
-This data show that we have essentially created a set of swap gates between the qubits in the second register along with their corresponding qubits in the first register.
+This data shows that we have essentially created a set of swap gates between the qubits in the second register along with their corresponding qubits in the first register.

 .. image:: QubitsUnactedUponSpinDownTargetStates.png